piotrkowalczuk/pqt/README.md

 - __sql generation__
 - __go generation__ - it includes:
 	- `entity` - struct that reflects single row within the database
-	- `cri` - object that can be passed to the `Find` method, it allows to create complex queries
+	- `criteria` - object that can be passed to the `Find` method, it allows to create complex queries
 	- `patch` - structure used by `UpdateOneBy<primary-key>` methods to modify existing cri
 	- `iterator` - structure used by `FindIter` methods as a result, it wraps `sql.Rows`
 	- `constants`: